jaytimm/twitter-and-us-lawmakers/README.md

 ### GWU Twitter handles

-GWU breaks down lawmaker handles by chamber & congress, which the TOC does not.
+Tweet sets made available via [the George Washington University (GWU) Library](https://tweetsets.library.gwu.edu/) break down lawmaker handles by chamber & congress, which the TOC does not.
 So, we extract these details from GWU, and combine the two data sets (via Twitter handle).

 ``` r
 setwd(ldir)